Aquatic hyphomycetes

 Tetracladium marchalianum conidia on conidiophores sticking out of a substrate.

-Aquatic hyphomycetes (also known as Ingoldian or freshwater fungi) are anamorphic (asexual) fungi that live in aquatic habitats.
-This group of fungi is mostly classified based on their morphology.
+Aquatic hyphomycetes (also known as Ingoldian fungi) are anamorphic (asexual) fungi that live in aquatic habitats and sporulate without sporocarps.
+This polyphyletic group of fungi is mostly classified based on their ecology and the morphology of their conidia.
 Most aquatic hyphomycetes are ascomycetes, but members from other groups are found as well, such as mitosporic basidiomycetes.
-Aquatic hyphomycetes belong to an asexual stage of a fungus life cycle, and most of these species have not had their teleomorph (sexual) stage identified, if one exists.
+Aquatic hyphomycetes belong to an asexual life stage of a fungus life cycle, and most of these species have not had their teleomorph (sexual) life stage identified.
+Due to recent phylogenetical studies, most of these species have been placed in the phyla Leotiomycota and Sordariomycota, within the orders Helotiales and Hypocreales.

+There are over 300 described species of aquatic hyphomycetes.

 Ecology

-Aquatic hyphomycetes live in aquatic habitats, most often in well-aereated freshwater streams on leaf litter and other decaying plant material, but are also found in marine environments, estuarine environments, ponds, and lakes.
-They are primarily saprotrophs, and break down leaves, or wood, together with bacteria, and other organisms such as oomycetes.
-This decomposition makes nutrients available for other organisms that can't break down or use these nutrients on their own.
-They therefore facilitate for other organisms—for example groups like benthic insects eating leaves conditioned by fungi and bacteria.
+Aquatic hyphomycetes live in aquatic habitats, most known from well-aereated freshwater streams on leaf litter and other decaying plant material, but are also found in ponds, lakes, estuarine and marine environments.
+They are primarily saprotrophs, and break down leaves, or other plant material, together with bacteria, and other organisms such as oomycetes.
+Aquatic hyphomycetes are primarily found as decomposers in aquatic habitats, and this decomposition makes nutrients available for other organisms.
+They are often attributed for facilitating for other organisms—for example for groups like benthic insects eating leaves that are partly decomposed, or "conditioned" by fungi and bacteria.
 Some species have also been observed as being endophytes in the roots of riparian plant species, and other species are observed to be mycoparasites.
-Aquatic hyphomycetes play a bigger role in nutrient cycles when making difficult-to-break-down molecules, like cellulose, and other nutrients like nitrogen more available for other organisms, such as insects and fish.
+Aquatic hyphomycetes play a bigger role in nutrient cycles when making difficult-to-break-down molecules, like cellulose and lignin, making nutrients like nitrogen available for other organisms, such as insects and fish.

 Aquatic hyphomycetes are also considered important bioindicators of ecosystem health, because many of these species are sensitive to stress factors in the environment, like pollutants or temperature.
-However, many of these species are also very resistant to these kinds of stressors.
+However, many of these species have also been found to be very resistant to these kinds of stressors.
+Aquatic hyphomycetes could therefore be used as a bioindicator of ecosystem health by managements around the world.

-Historically, many species have gotten their own Latin names—even without the sexual stage being known.
-However, in more recent times, some species have gotten their sexual stage identified via molecular methods.
-One such example is Articulospora tetracladia being identified as the previously described Hymenoscyphus tetracladius.
+Historically, many species have gotten their own Latin names—even without their teleomorphic phase being known.
+However, in more recent times, some species have gotten their teleomorphic phase identified via molecular methods.